saahas-kohli/MuseAI/README.md

 This project was written by Daniel Fields (dfields@uchicago.edu) and Saahas Kohli (skohli2@g.ucla.edu).

-Meta's recent research and insights into single-stage transformer language models with efficient token interleaving patterns were instrumental in enabling us to implement conditional music generation.
+Thanks to Meta for their research into single-stage transformer language models, efficient token interleaving patterns, and ablation methods, as it was instrumental in enabling us to implement conditional music generation.